 - History and research projects (excluding printing)

-- Community events (e.g. ceremonies, parades, re-enactments)
+- Community events (for example, ceremonies, parades, re-enactments)

 - Cultural, multicultural or arts projects